MicrosoftDocs/Advertising-docs/BingAds/reporting-service/campaignperformancereportfilter.md

 ---
-title: CampaignPerformanceReportFilter Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: CampaignPerformanceReportFilter Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the criteria to use to filter the campaign performance report data.
 ---
-# CampaignPerformanceReportFilter Data Object
+# CampaignPerformanceReportFilter Data Object - Reporting
 Defines the criteria to use to filter the campaign performance report data.

 ## Syntax